WindowAnalysisResult#

 Parameters:

-• min_valid_channels (int, optional) – Minimum number of valid channels required per window.
-Defaults to 3.
+• min_valid_channels – Minimum number of valid channels per window.

 filter_logrms_range(z_range: float = 3) WindowAnalysisResult[source]#